CoNarrative/glujs-guide-built/specifications-in-full.md

 Jasmine itself includes excellent libraries for defining tests.
 However, it can be a little intimidating figuring out exactly how to structure things - what do you do with the nested describe blocks for instance?
 GluJS adds a very thin layer of alias functions over Jasmine to strongly guide you down the optimal path for reactive UI testing.

-Specifically, gluJS strongly encourages story-based specifications as follows:
+Specifically, GluJS strongly encourages story-based specifications as follows:

 ###Given